rhansson/geotuple/docs/pages/database.md

 ```

 ### Data Layers
-The following data layers (themes) are provided as of Jan 1, 2017:
+The following data layers (themes) are provided as of Feb 6, 2017:

 Theme | Title | Description | Time Period | Units | Source | Credit
 ----- | ----- | ----------- | ----------- | ----- | ------ | ------